Sequence of families of lattice polarized $K3$ surfaces, modular forms and degrees of complex reflection groups: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Professor Manabu Oura and Professor Jiro Sekiguchi for valuable suggestions from the viewpoint of complex reflection groups.
-This work is supported by JSPS Grant-in-Aid for Scientific Research (18K13383) and MEXT Leading Initiative for Excellent Young Researchers.
+He also appreciates the reviewer's helpful comments to improve the manuscript.
+This work is supported by JSPS Grant-in-Aid for Scientific Research (22K03226, 18K13383), JST FOREST Program (JPMJFR2235) and MEXT LEADER.

 {

 }